 Concern has been raised that the increased fees are an extra financial burden for families and loved ones during what is an already difficult time, emotionally and financially.
 There will need to be a system in place to help with the upfront payment of the proposed fees, such as providing access to money from the estate, in the same way that funds are able to be released for the payment of funeral expenses and Inheritance Tax.

 Despite the changes, and some scaremongering in the media, we want to reassure people that there is no need to panic.
 The new sliding scale fee structure is expected to come in from April 2019 and still needs parliamentary approval so there is time to make sure you have received good advice and that, crucially, you have a will that is up to date.

 The key thing is that there is no need to rush into taking action.
 We have already seen organisations looking to take advantage of the news by offering expensive and overly complex packages designed to avoid the proposed fee.
 Whilst planning to mitigate the proposed fees is something to be considered, it is more important to think about the way that your will and personal finances are structured.
 This will help ensure your best interests are served during your lifetime as well as the beneficiaries of your future estate.

-If you need any further information, please speak to one of BPE’s Private Client team who will be more than happy to help.
+If you need any further information, please speak to one of BPE’s Private Wealth team who will be more than happy to help.